 Emergencies are stressful times, and you don’t want to rely on memory if you need to replace medications for yourself or the people who need them.
 What if you need a pill you’ve been taking for years and you’re incapacitated?
 Will a search and rescue team know what medication you need?

 Know how much medication is on hand

-Keep a calendar that shows when your medication will run out.
-This will help you remember to order refills and provide a quick reference in case of emergency.
+Maintain a calendar or medication app that shows when your medication will run out.
+This will help you remember to order refills and provide a quick reference in case of an emergency.
 You’ll be able to see just how large your supply is, and if you have advance warning of an impending emergency that could disrupt access to your pharmacy, you’ll know whether you need to quickly obtain early refills.

 Place medication bottles or packages in water-tight containers